LucasLeung149/stringFNmodels/README.md

 ## Examples
 The Mathematica notebook "stringyfnquarksenv_egs.nb" gives a list of useable functions and an example of each of their use.

+The zip file "state_archive.zip" gives the list of states found in the runs.
+They can be extracted using the Data Analysis functions in the Mathematica module "stringFNmodels.wl", see ?DataAnalModules in the package for details.

 ## Citation
 If you use this code, please cite the following bib entries: